 The good news is that seasonal rain and snowmelt usually washes off any dirt or animal droppings that may have accumulated.
-But if your area receives very little precipitation and has dusty, windy weather, you may need to occasionally clean your panels.
-Some homeowners are able to do this themselves or they may choose to have them professionally cleaned.
+But if your area receives very little precipitation and has dusty, windy weather, or if you have been impacted by smoke and ash from wildfires in California or Oregon, you may need to clean your panels.
+Some homeowners are able to do this themselves.
+Others may choose to have them professionally cleaned.

-For example, in Bakersfield, Calif., where SunPower by Sun Solar installs solar systems, it doesn’t rain much between spring and the wintertime, making regular monthly or bimonthly cleanings a good idea, says Ryan Olson, manager of Sun Solar’s service department.
+For example, in Bakersfield, Calif., where SunPower by Sun Solar installs solar systems, it doesn't rain much between spring and the wintertime, making regular cleanings a good idea, according to Ryan Olson, manager of Sun Solar's service department.
 Because the Central Valley is an agricultural region, a lot of dust gets stirred up around harvest time in August and September.

 "They're shaking a lot of the almond trees around here and that (debris) hurts (electricity) production," Olson said.

-If the panels are hard to access, such those on a two-story home, Olson suggests buying a high-pressure hose nozzle with an attachment that holds soap.
+If the panels are hard to access, such those on a two-story home, Olson suggests buying a high-pressure hose nozzle.
 These can be found at any home maintenance store.
-Find a safe place to stand, spray soapy water on the panels and then quickly rinse them off.
+Find a safe place to stand and quickly rinse them off.

 "It really is that simple," Olson said.